agenttank/dotfiles_macos/README.md

 `ln -s ~/.config/marta/conf.marco "~/Library/Application Support/org.yanex.marta/conf.marco"`

+Change file browser to marta (not sure if it works yet though)
+`defaults write -g NSFileViewer -string org.yanex.marta`

 - borders
 see what window is in focus at the moment - it makes a colored border appear https://github.com/FelixKratz/JankyBorders